 Grazia was a labour of love for its owners, Raphaël Haasz and Claudia Oyuela; the result of what happens when great vision has extensive experience in its corner.
 Between them, these two culinary wunderkinds have worked in more Michelin-starred kitchens than you can shake a whisk at, including a stint with Daniel Boulud.

 Their first restaurant, Grazia, found in Bogotá’s Zona G, brings much of their international influences to bear, with a menu that offers up traditional European dishes with a Colombian bent.
-Diners will find everything from croissants and eggs at breakfast through to arancini and chicharrón at dinner.
+Diners will find everything from croissants and eggs at breakfast, through to arancini and chicharrón for dinner.

 Not content only to offer delicious food in the restaurant’s sleek pink-and-black accented space, Grazia is also a patisserie and chocolatier, selling exquisite chocolates and macarons of all flavours.
 There’s even an atelier upstairs, offering cooking classes should you want to take a little of the magic home with you.